msidqi/msidqi/README.md

-I'm Mouad Sidqi, I'm a software engineer and computer graphics and gamedev enthusiast.
+I'm Mouad Sidqi, I'm a Frontend software engineer and computer graphics, gamedev enthusiast.
 I'm also part of 42 network at 1337FIL.

 # Stats